nasa/Common-Metadata-Repository/job-utilities/job-router/README.md

 ## Deploying

 A manual deployment of the zip package is easy.
 Simply go to the job-router Lambda and upload the zip package of code to update it.
-Otherwise there is a deployment in Bamboo that uses the deploy_lambda.sh script in cmr-cloud-deployment.

 ## Testing/Running locally